Borfak/moomer/README.md

 ## Hotkey

-moomer is launch-and-go, like Boomer.
+Moomer is launch-and-go, like Boomer.
 To trigger it with a keypress, bind the built binary (`target/release/moomer`) to a shortcut with [skhd](https://github.com/koekeishiya/skhd) or an Automator Quick Action.